animist-io/whale-island/README.md

 + Any game where the co-location of players is a key component.
 + Path or place contingent reward programs.

-Javascript libraries to help mobile Dapps interact with whale-island are under development at [animist-io/wowshuxkluh](https://github.com/animist-io/wowshuxkluh).
+Javascript libraries to help mobile Dapps interact with whale-island are in development at [animist-io/wowshuxkluh](https://github.com/animist-io/wowshuxkluh).

 ## Services